 Doctor Strange is the only Leader in the affiliation so far.
 And he brings a great Leadership Ability to the table – once per turn any character can spend 1 Power to choose the attack type, and thus which defensive stat is used against it.
 Now most of the time it won’t matter a huge amount, since so many characters are just 3-3-3 or very close to that.
 But against someone like Black Bolt where one stat is two or more lower, or against someone Captain America who has a special defense against specific attack types this is very good.
 It won’t work against Ebony Maw or Magneto who get to use a defensive stat of their choice sadly, although it will force them to burn Power to activate that ability so not terrible I guess.
 It would just be more impressive if there was more variance in the defensive stat line.

 Pentagram of Farallah allows Dr Strange or Wong (when in Defenders affiliation) to set up teleport portals that can be Range 5+1 apart from each other.
 The caveat to keep in mind here is that either side can use these portals, not just your squad.
 Which honestly is kind of hilarious.
 It can certainly help you get up the board quickly, but be careful not to leave an express lane to your backfield secure objective.
+The cost was increased as part of the November 2021 Updates so now you can’t use it first turn but it’s still really good.
 Grade: B+

 Seven Suns of Cinnibus is a special attack for Dr Strange that costs 3 Power for a Strength 8 Beam 5 that gives the Incinerate special condition.
 Holy cow, that’s potent.
 You need to position two other allies near Strange but that should be manageable.
 Grade: A-